ironbars/kind-iron/README.md

 jsonnet iron-config.jsonnet > iron-config.json
 ```

-Then you can convert this to YAML however you like.
-For example, with Python and PyYAML:
+Then you can convert this to YAML however you like (if you even want to).
+For
+example, with Python and PyYAML:

 ```
 cat iron-config.json \